-In 2022, in addition to our extraordinary Authors XI speakers, we are delighted to welcome the following guest presenters
+In 2023, in addition to our extraordinary Authors XI speakers, we are so looking forward to welcoming the following guest presenters

 Jane Coyle is Welsh, lives in Northern Ireland, has had a base in France for over thirty years and is an award-winning writer, arts journalist and critic.
 A fluent French speaker, she studied at the Sorbonne and is a graduate of the University of Leicester.
 She began her professional career at Faber & Faber in London, where she worked in an editorial capacity on the novels of Lawrence Durrell and other distinguished writers.
 She has been a critic and feature writer for The Stage and The Irish Times and is a member of the judging panel for the UK Theatre Awards.
 She set up and ran the film & drama development unit for leading Irish independent Waddell Media and worked for the company in a freelance capacity for almost 20 years.
 As well has scripting countless television and radio programmes, Jane has written three feature-length screenplays, the monologue Farm Girl , a children’s radio drama and six stage plays - The Lantern Man, The Suitcase, Both Sides, Brexit: A Tragicomedy, And Then Again Begin (co-writer), After Melissa.
 She has co-written the libretto for an opera adaptation of The Suitcase (whose European stage premiere will take place in Vienna in February 2023), taught at Queen’s University Belfast and regularly takes workshops on review writing.
 She is a former vice-chair of the Riverside Theatre, Coleraine, co-founder and former board member of Replay Productions, former board member of Belfast's Crescent Arts Centre and was, for nine years, chair of DU Dance (NI).
 She is co-founder and creative director of Powerstone Entertainment - www.powerstonefilms.com